Aviation Terms Glossary: Pilot Jargon Decoded

 Autopilot — Automatic flight control system that keeps an aircraft in level flight or on a set course through pilot or navigation station guidance.

-Auxiliary Power Unit (APU) — Compact onboard engine in aircraft that powers essential systems like air conditioning and electricity, especially useful when the plane is on the ground or during emergencies
+Auxiliary Power Unit (APU) — Compact onboard engine in aircraft that powers essential systems like air conditioning and electricity, especially useful when the plane is on the ground or during emergencies.

 Aviation Medical Examiner (AME) — Physician with training in aviation medicine designated by the local aviation authority to perform flight physical examinations and issue aviation medical certificates.